c1bles/nominal-reader/README.md

+# Readme in WIP like always, please come back when the readme is completed!!

-# Minimal reader
+# Nomimal reader

 ![Minimal Reader screenshot](https://www.minimalreader.xyz/screenshot.png)

-A browser-based ebook reader with an emphasis on a clean reading experience.
+Fork of Minimal Reader made to add more features.
+Browser-based ebook reader with an emphasis on a clean reading experience.

 ## Features